kriszyp/xstyle/README.md

 &lt;script src="xstyle/xstyle.js">&lt;/script> <!-- or use the minified xstyle.min.js -->
 </pre>

-Or xstyle can be used with an AMD module loader, like RequireJS or Dojo, and load the xstyle/main module.
-You will also need to make sure you have installed the put-selector package:
+Or xstyle can be used with an AMD module loader, like RequireJS or Dojo.
+Simply load the xstyle/main module to initiate the css extension parsing:
 <pre>
 &lt;style>
 	/* my rules */